magezil/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 14-change_owner_and_group changes the owner to *betty* and group owner to *holberton* for all files and directories in current directory
-15-symbolic_link_permissions changes owner and group owner of *_hello* to betty:holberton 16-if_only changes owner of file *hello* to *betty* only if current owner is *guillaume*
+15-symbolic_link_permissions changes owner and group owner of *_hello* to betty:holberton 16-if_only changes owner of file *hello* to *betty* only if current owner is *guillaume* 100-Star_Wars plays Star Wars episode IV in the terminal